sirchuck/site_works/README.md

             -debug   = true or false, default false, just putting -debug sets this argument as true, set it last to avoid argument conflict.
             -p       = This is the port your local server will listen on -s       = This is a comma separated list of servers that will sync with each other.
 Ex: 192.168.10.10:8092,192.168.10.11:9090 Default 127.0.0.1:8092
+            -cc      = This is the full path to your certificate crt -ck      = This is the full path to your certificate key
         - Why
             Your service wants a fast way to store key value pairs without using a database, perhaps Rasberry Pi project and you need to access the data on many machines locally.
         - Usage
-            $this->_tool->ramvar( $action, $key, $value, $tag )
+            $this->_tool->ramvar( $action, $key, $value, $tag, $message )
+                $action = The action to perform 1, 2/2.0, 2.1, 3/3.0, 3.1
+                $key = Your variable key of the key value pair
+                $value = Your key value pair value
+                $tag = Your key value pair tag to group values if you desire
+                $message = You should just use the wrappers, but you could send a ramvar command.
                 Actions:
                     1: Insert or Update if already inserted
                     2: Get where key = key AND value = value AND tag = tag, leaving a value empty excludes it from the evaluation
                     2.1: Same as 2, but OR instead of AND
                     3: Delete where key = key AND value = value AND tag = tag, leaving a value empty excludes it from the evaluation
                     3.1: Same as 3, but OR instead of AND
                     Ex: $this->_tool->ramvar( 2.1, 'pluto', 'dog', '');
                     Evaluates to SELECT ALL WHERE key = pluto OR value = dog
                     Ex: $this->_tool->ramvar( 2, 'pluto', 'dog', '');
                     Evaluates to SELECT ALL WHERE key = pluto AND value = dog
                     Ex: $this->_tool->ramvar( 2, '', 'dog', 'dogtag');
                     Evaluates to SELECT ALL WHERE value = dog AND value = dogtag
             $this->_tool->setRamvar($key, $value, $tag) Returns 1 if value was set
             $this->_tool->getRamvar($key, $value, $tag) Returns object array [{"a":"action","k":"key","v":"value","t":"tag","d1":"TimeStamp","d2":"Initial Ramvar ServerID"}] (AND)
             $this->_tool->getOrRamvar($key, $value, $tag) Returns object array [{"a":"action","k":"key","v":"value","t":"tag","d1":"TimeStamp","d2":"Initial Ramvar ServerID"}] (OR)